 Complete Section A of the Outbound Exchange Referee Form and give it to your referees at least two weeks before the application deadline.
 Your referees will submit their references directly to the International Office.

 You must have two academic referees who are Massey University staff members to apply through ISEP.
 Your Massey referees should complete the ISEP Academic Reference instead of the Outbound Exchange Referee Form.

-ISEP Academic Reference (677 KB) (complete only if applying to an ISEP university in the USA)
+ISEP Academic Reference Form.pdf (75 KB) (complete only if applying to an ISEP university in the USA)

 Choose papers you would like to study at the host university.
 It is strongly recommended that you choose several back-up paper choices.
 Send a Host University Paper Selection form for each university you are applying to attend to the Student Mobility Coordinator who will advise you of the next step in the process.